minabo7sen/TravelAgency/README.md

 **Project Documentation:**

-'The system was done for a Travel Agency to manage the online booking process.
+>The system was done for a Travel Agency to manage the online booking process.
+>
 >Firstly, customer can enter his data to book a trip.
 In this program admin can display all data (Name, Id, Phone number) and edit in it easily, he can also delete the booked ticket or delete the data of the customer and update customer data, customer also can cancel the trip which he booked.
 >
 >Secondly, Admin can add tour guide with different languages and manage all tour guide’s data to be assigned to the trips. he can also edit, delete and update all tour guide’s information.
 The system can sort all languages of the tour guides alphabetically to assign the tour guides to trips.